StefanZander/lecture_notes/kg/lecture/marp/owl.md

 ::::: columns-bottom
 :::: single
-Suppose
+Suppose the following...
 - we have another class `B`,
 - we know that any individuals being members of class `B` also satisfy the conditions that define class `A`.

-We can determine that
+We can determine that...
 - class `B` is ==subsumed by== class `A`
 - $\Rightarrow$ `B` is a **subclass** of `A`.

 ::: bluebox center spacebefore
-Checking for ==class subsumption== is a _key task_ of a description logic reasoner for automatically computing _classification hierarchies_.
+Checking for ==class subsumption== is a _key task_ of a description logic reasoner for automatically computing ==lassification hierarchies==.
 :::
 ::::
 :::: single center